justtherightsize/empo/README.md

 # run from the project-root directory
 export PYTHONPATH="."
 ```
-The Python environment requirements are in the *requirements.txt*:
+The Python environment requirements for training and evaluation are in the *requirements.txt*.
+For just running inference, **you do not need the full requirements**.
+See the code example in section Inference for which dependencies you actually need for inference.
 ```bash
 pip install -r requirements.txt
 ```
 As this project contains evaluation code from other projects, it may require installing additional packages, mentioned in the respective sections.
 All code is developed for *nix platforms.

 **HuggingFace login token**
-The baseline Zephyr model is covered by an open-source license which you need to agree to on the model's site.
+The baseline Zephyr model is covered by an open-source license which you need to agree to on the model's site (see section below for the link).
 Your access token will then allow you to use it.
 As the trained models are in effect LoRA adapters for the base model you may be required to agree to the license first.

 ## Trained Models
 You can find the trained models on the HuggingFace Hub.